What You Can Do: Source Water Protection

 Source Water Contamination

-Pure and unadulterated water does not exist in normal, natural surroundings.
+Pure, unadulterated water does not exist in natural surroundings.
 Water is continually found in a blend of minerals and chemicals or something to that effect.
 These blends are available regularly; in exceptional circumstances, they are available due to human activity.

-A couple of normally exhibited contaminants can cause harm to individuals.
-These include metals (similar to arsenic, mercury, and lead), radioactive compounds (similar to radium) Additionally, and microorganisms (similar to parasites, bacteria, protozoa, and toxic blue-green algae).
-Water can become polluted with these compounds, and microorganisms ordinarily appear in nearby rocks or soil.
+A couple of commonly encountered contaminants can harm individuals.
+These include metals (similar to arsenic, mercury, and lead), radioactive compounds (similar to radium).
+Water can become contaminated with these compounds that are ordinarily present in nearby rocks or soil.

 Cost Of Remediating Groundwater